devanshg03/finetuning-workshop/readme.md

 # Finetuning Workshop by Devansh Gandhi at the University of Hong Kong

-Our goal today is to help you fine-tune [Microsoft Phi 3.5 Mini Instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) to speak like you by finetuning it locally on a WhatsApp chat of yours.
+This repo is to help you fine-tune [Microsoft Phi 3.5 Mini Instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) to speak like you by finetuning it locally on a WhatsApp chat of yours.

 ## Prerequisites and Requirements